juntch/is2-todo/README.md

 # Is2Todo

 A simple todo application developed with the Angular framework.
-The app is part of as job application task.
+The app is part of a job application task.

 ![Screenshot of the todo app from a mobile device](./app-screenshot--mobile.png?raw=true "Image of Todo App")